kywan/pl_printer/ReadMe.md

 ######

 ##
---Only Fivemanage Links will work cause others are blocked by FiveM
+Only Fivemanage Links will work cause others are blocked by FiveM
 ##
 ## Support, Scripts & More
 - [Script Store](https://pulsescripts.tebex.io/)